auraphp/Aura.SqlSchema/README.md

 ### Dependencies and PHP Version

-Because this is an Aura bundle and not a library, it has dependencies on other Aura libraries; these can be found in the _composer.json_ file.
-This bundle requires PHP version 5.3 or later (as opposed to most other Aura packages, which require PHP 5.4 or later).
+As with all Aura libraries, this library has no external dependencies.
+It requires PHP version 5.3 or later (as opposed to most other Aura libraries, which require PHP 5.4 or later).

 ### Tests